Military Tax Deductions Available to Active Members of the US Military

 It’s important to remember that – even though Military Members may be working in countries outside of the United States – they are still being paid US-sourced income and are, therefore, ineligible to claim the FEIE.
 Additionally, since there is no foreign tax liability on US-sourced income there is no allowance for Military Members to claim the FTC (Foreign Tax Credit).
 If you are a member of the Military who has lived in a foreign country for a year or longer and you are earning income that is paid to you by a foreign entity and not by the US Armed Forces, you qualify to exclude only that income from your US tax return or claim the FTC against foreign taxes assessed (only one or the other if your excludable, non-US-sourced income doesn’t exceed the maximum FEIE allowance currently set at $97,600 for the 2013 tax year).

-Non Combat Zone Deductions Available to US Military Members and Spouses
+Non-Combat Zone Deductions Available to US Military Members and Spouses

 Spouses of active Military Members who relocate with their Military Spouse are eligible to claim the FEIE if sufficient time is spent in the foreign territory.
 If the minimum timeline for establishing a foreign tax domicile is not reached, he/she will still qualify to claim the FTC and gain a credit in the USD equivalent of the foreign taxes that were assessed on income received while living abroad against their US tax liability.

-It’s also important to note that Military Members who incur relocating expenses which are not reimbursed by the Armed Forces are able to deduct these expenses on their US income tax return.
+It’s also important to note that Military Members who incur relocation expenses which are not reimbursed by the Armed Forces are able to deduct these expenses on their US income tax return.
 Qualifying expenses include items such as storage, termination of lease fees, airfare, moving expenses (truck rental, movers, etc), temporary lodging, and other expenses which were only incurred as a result of being transferred.
-In order to protect one’s self against an unfavorable IRS audit in the future, it’s vital that a complete set of records with expenses incurred and housing allowances or reimbursements for such expenses received from the Armed Forces.
+In order to protect oneself against an unfavorable IRS audit in the future, it’s vital that a complete set of records with expenses incurred and housing allowances or reimbursements for such expenses received from the Armed Forces.

 Combat Zone Pay